hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250605348v2-freetimegs-free-gaussian-primitives-at-anytime-and-anywhere-for-dyna.md

 ---
 layout: default
-title: FreeTimeGS: Free Gaussian Primitives at Anytime and Anywhere for Dynamic Scene Reconstruction
+title: "FreeTimeGS: Free Gaussian Primitives at Anytime and Anywhere for Dynamic Scene Reconstruction"
 ---

 # FreeTimeGS: Free Gaussian Primitives at Anytime and Anywhere for Dynamic Scene Reconstruction